Exploring the Rare Disease Scleroderma

 Early signs of scleroderma often include Raynaud’s phenomenon.
 Raynaud’s is characterized by vessels contracting excessively (called vasoconstriction) in response to cold or stress, leading to colour changes in fingers and other body parts, i.e. fingers turn white, red, and blue.

 Additionally, individuals with scleroderma may experience puffy fingers, indicative of swelling and collagen accumulation.
 These initial symptoms can serve as crucial indicators that may precede more extensive manifestations of scleroderma and are often used together with antibody testing and nailfold capillaroscopy for early detection and intervention [6], [7].
-In the near future, we will add an article about Raynaud’s phenomenon here!
+Check our article about Raynaud’s phenomenon here!

 There are still many unknowns regarding scleroderma, such as its subtypes, and disease course.
 As each patient’s case is highly different, understanding disease progression early on is critical to direct the best course of treatment.